-Zooming on selected parts of the images in Figure 14 provides a useful comparison, as shown in Figure 15.
-The extent of sharpening in the APEX processed image 15(B) becomes clearly evident as foreground objects, as well as background galaxies, are brought into sharper focus.
+Zooming on selected parts of the images in Fig. 14 provides a useful comparison, as shown in Fig. 15.
+The extent of sharpening in the APEX processed image Fig. 15(b) becomes clearly evident as foreground objects, as well as background galaxies, are brought into sharper focus.

 The ability of the APEX method to enhance ACS images is remarkable and unanticipated.
-Figure 16 shows 1D cross-sectional plots of the optical transfer functions that were detected and used to process all of the images discussed in sections 8 and 9.
-Non-Hubble otfs are shown in Figure 16(A) and Hubble otfs in Figure 16(B).
-For color images, the narrowest otf is shown, corresponding to the blurriest RGB component.
-These otfs plots are based on effective values (α^, β), that produce high quality SECB reconstructions at t = 0.
-These are the values shown in Table 2, which summarizes the results of the APEX experiments described in sections 8 and 9.
-The last column in Table 2 indicates the multiplying factors for the resulting TV norm increases.
+Figure 16 shows 1-D cross-sectional plots of the optical transfer functions that were detected and used to process all of the images discussed in Secs.
+9-11.
+Non-Hubble OTFs are shown in Fig. 16(a), and Hubble OTFs in Fig. 16(b).
+The OTFs shown for color images are the ones associated with the most blurred RGB component.
+These OTFs plots are based on effective values (α^, β) , that produce high-quality SECB reconstructions at t=0.
+These are the values shown in Table 2, which summarizes the results of the APEX experiments described in Secs.
+9-11.
+The last column in Table 2 indicates the resulting multiplying factors for TV norm increases.
+With an average value of β less than 0.2, the preceding 8 OTFs are very far from Lorentzian (β =0.5), let alone Gaussian $(\beta = 1.0).$